 - What's your favourite building?
 The Gherkin, I've always liked it and I will defend it.

 - What's your ideal day out in London?
 Staying in...
 Actually I like to go out to the cinema in the morning with my son so we're not interrupted.

 - What's your ideal night out in London?
 The theatre I suppose, something you have to go out for a night out.

 - What's your most hated building?
 There are so many!
 At the moment it's the Ferrari Fry-er... the Walkie Talkie one.
 It gets in the way of The Gherkin.

 - What's the best view in London?
 Top of Kite Hill

 - What's your favourite open space?
 The Heath

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 The Gourmet Burger Kitchen at Belsize Park.
 It's empty in the day and you can always get a good big burger

 - What's been your most memorable night out in London?
 Nothing that I can talk about.

 - How would you like to spend your ideal day off in London?
 Honestly?
 I'd probably stay at home.